edithlinpy/bootstrap-portfolio/README.md

 ## Usage

-1. When one of the links in the navigation is clicked then the UI scrolls to the corresponding section.
+1. When one of the links in the navigation bar is clicked then the UI scrolls to the corresponding section.

 2. When a user mouse over on the card in the Work section, the card will be enlarged.